 Rental Tax

-When renting a property in Greece, you must pay tax on your rental income.
+When leasing out a property in Greece, you must pay tax on your rental income.
 People have progressive tax rates depending on the gains accrued from the rent.

 ENFIA

-The ENFIA tax is a standard real estate property tax.
+ENFIA (Unified Tax on the Ownership of Real Estate) is a standard real estate property tax.
 Both natural and legal entities that possess real estate in Greece must pay it yearly.
-There are two options for you to make an ENFIA payment: either as a lump sum payment or five monthly payments between September and January.
+There are two options for you to make an ENFIA payment: Either as a lump sum payment or five monthly payments between September and January.

 The objective property value measured on 1 January each year serves as the ENFIA’s tax base.
-Tax authorities make an assessment, and regarding ENFIA, there are two different tax rates:
+Tax authorities make an administrative tax assessment regarding ENFIA with two different tax rates:

 • Primary tax: Each property is subject to a primary tax.
 The floor, price zone, surfaces, building age, facade, the proportion of ownership, and other specific elements are some of the criteria that determine the tax.